ThisIsntTheWay/esp32_lora_beacon/README.md

 If an external module is used, make sure that it is compatible with the TTN_32 library!

-Any GPS module will work, as long as it's able to spit out NMEA messages directly.
+Any GPS module will work, as long as it's able to spit out NMEA messages directly.<br/>
 (I.e. doesn't produce data that can't be parsed by TinyGPS++.)

 ### ToDo